lewoudar/kifurushi/docs/usage.md

         # packet can be useful in some circumstances where field value depends on previous fields already parsed
         self._address = ipaddress.ip_address(data[:self.size])
         # it is important to return the remaining bytes after those representing this field so that other fields
-        # can also processed their value
+        # can also process their value
         return data[self.size:]

     def __repr__(self):